Representations of the fractional d'Alembertian and initial conditions in fractional dynamics

 We denote by $C^\infty(\mathbb{R}^D)$ the space of smooth functions (derivable infinitely many times) on $\mathbb{R}^D$ and by $\cS(\mathbb{R}^D)\subset C^\infty(\mathbb{R}^D)$ the space of Schwartz functions, i.e., smooth functions which rapidly decay at $x^\mu\to\pm\infty$ with all their derivatives.
 The space of all distributions (generalized functions) is denoted by $\cD'(\mathbb{R}^D)$, a subset of which is the space $\cS'\subset \cD'$ of tempered distributions dual of $\cS$. $\cS$ is dense in the space of distributions, so that $\overline{\cS}=\cD'$ (where a bar denotes closure of the space).
 Examples: $\rme^{-x^2}\in \cS(\mathbb{R})$; $\de(x)\in\cS'(\mathbb{R})$; $\rme^{x^2}\in\cD'(\mathbb{R})\setminus\cS'(\mathbb{R})$; $\erf(x)\in \cD'(\mathbb{R})\setminus\cS(\mathbb{R})$.

 Other spaces of distributions $\subset\cD'$ were introduced in \cite[chapter IV]{GeS2}.
-In section~\ref{uldi}, we will discuss the space of ultra-distributions $\zeta'$ \cite{Seb58,Has61,Morimoto:1975vi,Mor1,Mor2,Bollini:1994pg}, of special importance for fractional pseudo-differential operators. \begin{enumerate} \item The operator $\B$ is closed in $\cS(\mathbb{R}^D)$. \item The operator $\B$ is linear, since $\B[a\, f+ b\, g]=a\B[f]+b\B[g]$ for any covariantly constant $a,b$ and any $f,g\in{\rm D}(\B)$. \item The operator $\B$ is self-adjoint ($\B^\dagger=\B$) in the natural inner product of the Lebesgue integral on Schwartz functions, $\langle \B^\dagger f, g\rangle\coloneqq\langle f,\B g\rangle=\langle \B f, g\rangle$ for $f,g\in \cS(\mathbb{R}^D)$, which is obtained by dropping total derivatives after integration by parts. \item The spectrum of the operator $\B$ contains $0\in\s(\B)$.
+In Section~\ref{uldi}, we will discuss the space of ultra-distributions $\zeta'$ \cite{Seb58,Has61,Morimoto:1975vi,Mor1,Mor2,Bollini:1994pg}, of special importance for fractional pseudo-differential operators.

+Having introduced various functional spaces whereon to consider the standard d'A\-lem\-bertian, we now turn to its properties of closeness, linearity, self-adjointness and real-valued spectrum. \begin{enumerate} \item The operator $\B$ is closed in $\cS(\mathbb{R}^D)$. \item The operator $\B$ is linear, since $\B[a\, f+ b\, g]=a\B f+b\B g$ for any covariantly constant $a,b$ and any $f,g\in{\rm D}(\B)$. \item The operator $\B$ is self-adjoint ($\B^\dagger=\B$) in the natural inner product of the Lebesgue integral on Schwartz functions, $\langle \B^\dagger f, g\rangle\coloneqq\langle f,\B g\rangle=\langle \B f, g\rangle$ for $f,g\in \cS(\mathbb{R}^D)$, which is obtained by dropping total derivatives after integration by parts. \item The spectrum of the operator $\B$ contains $0\in\s(\B)$.